 A dispensation continues in force until it is revoked unless a term is placed upon it when it is first given.
+All dispensations will cease to have effect on 5 April 2016.

 Where a dispensation has been revoked and HMRC believes that the employer (or the person making expenses payments or providing benefits) has been negligent in operating a dispensation, or has misrepresented the facts, when applying for a dispensation, HMRC may make the revocation retrospectively to the date the dispensation was granted or wrongly applied.